-New woodlands can create enhancements in woodland habitat networks both by linking existing woodlands or remnant tree cover, as well as increasing woodland habitat.
+New woodlands can enhance woodland habitat networks both by linking existing woodlands or remnant tree cover, as well as increasing woodland habitat.
 Improvements in the condition of existing native woodland would also enhance the resilience of this network and are the core areas on which the networks should be based.